 What Else Do You Need to Start Your Car Hire Business in Kenya Without a Car?

 - You need licenses/business permits to run the business.
 (Get them from your county government)

 - Set up an office space

-- Find car owner’s who would wish to make passive income with their cars -and- pitch them to join your car hire business as partners.
-There is a great chance that you will get plenty of interests as rideshare (Uber, Taxify -and- the likes are now saturated).
+- Find car owners who would wish to make passive income with their cars -and- pitch them to join your car hire business as partners.
+There is a great chance that you will get plenty of interest in rideshare (Uber, Taxify -and- the like are now saturated).

 - Leverage your social networks and your partners for free social media marketing.
 Speaking of which, you can also list your fleet on OLX, PIGIAME, Rent -and- Return among other top service platforms.